 Where do you offer the FMS?

 The FMS is available at both our Derby (Pride Park) and Long Eaton clinics.

 What should I wear?

 You should wear loose comfortable clothing to allow free movement during the assessment (e.g. vest and shorts).
-Please let us know if you would like the assessment to be carried out by a therapist of the same sex.

 Is this suitable if I'm suffering from existing 'everyday' pains?